jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 - Session log data can be sent to S3 or CloudWatch Logs.
 - CloudTrail can intercept `StartSession` events.

-# 10. SSM - Session Manager
+## 9.1.
+Permissions

-- IAM Permissions
+- **IAM Permissions**
   - Control which users/groups can access Session Manager and which instances.
-  - Use tags to restrict access to only specific EC2 instances
+  - Use tags to restrict access to only specific EC2 instances.
-  - Access SSM + write to S3 + write to CloudWatch
+  - Access SSM + write to S3 + write to CloudWatch.
-- Optionally, we can restrict commands a user can run in a session
+- Optionally, we can restrict commands a user can run in a session.

+## 9.2.
+SSH vs. SSM Session Manager

+TODO: DIAGRAM

-# 11. Systems Manager - Default Host Management Configuration
+# 10. Default Host Management Configuration

 - When enabled, it automatically configure your EC2 instances as managed instances **without the use of EC2 Instance Profile**.
 - **Instance Identity Role:** A type of IAM Role **with no permissions** beyond identifying the EC2 instance to AWS Services (e.g., Systems Manager).